armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-7.md

 ## New feature

 The Agent can now wait for the deletion of a resource.
-Based on the received delete options, the Agent decides if it will wait or not for the resource deletion to be completed.
+Based on the received delete options, the Agent decides if it waits or not for the resource deletion to be completed.

 Before this change, the Agent did not wait for a resource to be deleted when a delete operation was attended to by the Agent.
 Instead, it sent the delete operation to Kubernetes and returns immediately.